slatedocs/slate/source/index.md

 		<tr>
 			<td>Number Token</td>
 			<td>pcct</td>
-			<td>A masked or tokenized vesion of the credit card number.
+			<td>A masked or tokenized version of the credit card number.
 IdentityMind will supply procedure to generate the token.</td>
 			<td>No</td>
 		</tr>
 		<tr>